electronick1/LLAssembly/README.md

 ## Examples

 See more examples in `tests/use_cases`.
-Here's how you might use it to control a game unit:
+Here's how you might use it to control a in-game NPC unit:

 Langchain example:
 ```python